-Attribute Name Description names = "string string" Space-or-comma-delimited list of the session parameter names whose values you want to set.
+Attribute Name Description name = "string" Name of the session-level variable whose value you want to set.
+Either use the name or the names attribute, but not both. names = "string string" Space-or-comma-delimited list of the session parameter names whose values you want to set.
 Either use the name or the names attribute, but not both. bind-params = "string" Ordered, space-delimited list of one or more XSQL parameter names.
 The parameter values are used to bind to the JDBC bind variable in the appropriate sequential position in the SQL statement. error-param = "string" Name of a page-private parameter that is set to the string 'Error' if a nonfatal error occurs while processing this action.
 Valid value is any parameter name. ignore-empty-value = "boolean" Indicates whether the session-level parameter assignment is ignored if the value to which it is being assigned is an empty string.
-Valid values are ${\rm Yes}$ and ${\rm no}$ (default). only-if-unset = "boolean" Indicates whether the session variable assignment occurs only when the session variable currently does not exists.
+Valid values are ${\tt yes}$ and ${\tt no}$ (default). only-if-unset = "boolean" Indicates whether the session variable assignment occurs only when the session variable currently does not exists.
 Valid values are yes and no (default). quote-array-values = "boolean" If the parameter name is a simple-valued parameter name (for example, myparam) and if treat-list-as-array="yes" is specified, then specifying quote-array-values="yes" surrounds each string token with single quotation marks before separating the values with commas.
 Valid values are yes and no (default). treat-list-as-array = "boolean" Indicates whether the string-value assigned to the parameter is tokenized into an array of separate values before assignment.
 If any comma is present in the string, then the comma is used for separating tokens.
 Otherwise, spaces are used.
 Valid values are yes and no. The default value is yes if the parameter name being set is an array parameter name (for example, myparam[]), and default is no if the parameter name being set is a simple-valued parameter name like myparam. value = "string" Sets the value to assign to the parameter.

-The following example sets multiple session parameter values based on the results of a single ${\tt SELECT}$ statement.
+The following example sets multiple session parameter values based on the results of a single SELECT statement.